tbarends/SFextrapolation/README.md

 -python2.7 with numpy, matplotlib, scipy

 2. INSTALLATION INSTRUCTIONS
-Copy all files to a stand-alone directory
+Copy all files to a stand-alone directory.
+Typical install time: seconds

 3. and 4.
 DEMO ON ACTUAL DATA
 The directory includes the original data associated with the paper.